ScryEngineering/scrygroup.com/content/blog-posts/2018-11-17/cpython-memory-talk.md

 On Thursday I presented a talk about how CPython manages memory at the [Melbourne Python Users Group](https://wiki.python.org/moin/MelbournePUG).

 The talk slides can be found here: https://github.com/CustomProgrammingSolutions/python-memory-management-talk

+There's a number of notes in the slides so check out the presenter mode (by pressing `p`) to see those notes.